 Well, you were kind enough to request and read those stories, James – so thank you.

-On maturity of voice: that’s nice to hear.
 Recently I was talking with my aunt, who is an avid reader and former English Literature teacher; she was lamenting that she hasn’t come across much edifying literary work lately.
 I would like to think that those two stories – The Lesser Man and The Complete Works of Min-Ju Kim – contributed to filling that perceived lack in some way.

 MR: If you could write a biography of any person, living or dead, who would that be and why?